robertdavidrowland/wordart-api/README.md

 If you have problem compiling check the path to your ImageMagick binary in src/main/resources/application.properties

+Timesheet

 29.10.2018 - 0.5 hours
-Skim over problem (read README), Download and test imagemagick, Fail at getting CLI to run on windows
+- Skim over problem (read README)
+- Download and test imagemagick
+- Fail at getting CLI to run on windows

 31.10.2018 - 0.5 hours
-Prep debian linux server on AWS, Succeed at getting CLI to run on Windows
+- Prep debian linux server on AWS
+- Succeed at getting CLI to run on Windows

 01.11.2018 - 5 hours
-Fix Generator to run on windows, Add simple tests for generator, Spring MVC controller and tests, Unbreak generator on windows, And some more unbreaking(!), Unbreak it on linux,
+- Fix Generator to run on windows, Add simple tests for generator
+- Spring MVC controller and tests, Unbreak generator on windows
+- And some more unbreaking(!), Unbreak it on linux
-Test minimal API locally and on debian
+- Test minimal API locally and on debian
-First pass at full API
+- First pass at full API

 02.11.2018 - 1 hour
-Tidy up and add notes to README.md
+- Tidy up and add notes to README.md